 On this page, you will find information and resources to assist you with family reunification matters.
 Some of the resources are country specific (especially for the EU, UK and US).

 PRO BONO DIRECTORY

 Organisations and individuals providing free legal aid and assistance by country

-We maintain a list of non-governmental organisations (NGOs) or not-for-profit organisations (and, in rare cases, individual lawyers) who offer pro bono legal aid and/or other services related to the needs of refugees.
-Some countries have no legal aid for refugees but do have NGOs that provide other services that can be valuable for refugees and might lead to legal aid.
+We maintain a list of Non-Governmental Organisations (NGOs), not-for-profit organisations, and, in some cases, individual lawyers, who offer free legal aid and/or other services related to the needs of refugees.
+For some countries, either we have not been able to list any organisations, or we provide only organisations that offer other types of assistance to refugees and might potentially lead to legal aid.

-Those who experience violations of the Nairobi Code in the services provided by an organisation, or otherwise experience serious problems with its services as they are described in the entry provided on this website, are encouraged to write to Alice Johnson (email@example.com) or to firstname.lastname@example.org.
+Those who experience violations of the Nairobi Code in the services provided by an organisation, or otherwise experience serious problems with its services as they are described in the entry provided on this website, are encouraged to write to Alice Johnson (Chair of the Board of Trustees) or to firstname.lastname@example.org.

 We are always looking to expand the resources on our platform.
 If you know about relevant resources, or you are aware of organisations and individuals to include in our directories, please get in touch.